Naks702/Blouberg-Tournament/README.md

 for easy refence i upload mobile optimisation in a folder \Blouberg-Tournament\images\mobileOptimisaScreenshot

-Based on the feedback or rubric the following item needs to be addressed
+Based on the feedback or rubric the following item will be addressed

 Some vague comments added but does not explain fully -add comments on css for different page